vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     8:05:33AM: Template succeeded (1s ago)
     ```

-1. Confirm that the `cert-manager` package has been installed successfully and the status is `Reconcile succeeded`.
+1. Confirm that the `cert-manager` package has been installed successfully, and the status is `Reconcile succeeded`.

     ```bash
    ]# tanzu package installed get cert-manager -n cert-manager-package